fewlines-education/dev-bootcamp-exercises/02_programming_fundamentals/09_packages/01_play_with_time/README.md

 This exercise is also a good start to learn how to read and search a documentation.

-Read [Moment document](https://momentjs.com/) to learn how to use the package in your code.
+Read [Moment's documentation](https://momentjs.com/) to learn how to use the package in your code.

 ## Specs